andreyromancev/personal/blog/content/article/the-simplest-way-to-https-your-nginx.md

 certbot/certbot
 {{< / highlight >}}

 To obtain a certificate we use the `certonly` command.
 The `--standalone` option tells certbot to run a temporary web server.
-This server will respond to request send to your server from letsencrypt.
-It's required to confirm you servers IP.
+This server will respond to the request sent by letsencrypt.
+It's required to confirm your domain and IP.
 {{< highlight bash >}}
 certonly --standalone
 {{< / highlight >}}

-After running this command you will be asked to provide your email address and agree to the terms of service.
+After running this command you will be prompted to provide your email address and agree to the terms of service.
 After doing so, you will see something like this:
 {{< highlight text >}}
 IMPORTANT NOTES:
  - Congratulations!
 Your certificate and chain have been saved at